microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

        6.  once the storage account is created enable static website.  use $index and $error for document paths.copy the primary endpoint for later use

     3.  **Create Azure Function App**
-        1. Yype Powershell core.
+        1. Create a  Function App of type Powershell core.
 Give it a name such as PowerPortalFileManagement
         2. You can choose Consumption , Premium, or App Service Plan based on the use case
-        3. Deploy the Function app in the solution  to the Function app you just created.
+    4. Create system assigned managed identity
+        1. Go to Identity and add System Assigned Managed Identity
-        4. Create system assigned managed identity and add role assignment  scope=storage resource= your storage account Role = contributer
+        2.   and add role assignment  to the storage account just created. scope=storage resource= your storage account Role = contributer

-    4. **Deploy Function App**
+    5. **Deploy Function App**
+       1. From the Cloud Shell upload the Zip Function all
-       1. az functionapp deployment source config-zip -g greg-powerportal-largefile -n PowerPortalFileManagement --src  PowerPortalFileManagement2.zip
+       2. az functionapp deployment source config-zip -g greg-powerportal-largefile -n PowerPortalFileManagement --src  PowerPortalFileManagement2.zip
-    5. **Configure App Configurations Settings**
+    6. **Configure App Configurations Settings**
        1. az functionapp config appsettings set --name MyFunctionApp --resource-group MyResourceGroup --settings "AzureWebJobsStorage=$storageConnectionString"
             * ResourceGroup: xxresoursegroupname
             * StorageAccountName: xxdatalake4powerpages